musiqpad/mqp-node-api/README.md

       (Object.keys(bot.users).length + 1) + ' Users connected and ' + data2.queue + ' users in the Queue');
       /*
-      If you want it to use a private message us this instead MyBot.sendPrivateMessage(data.user.uid, "I can't help you " + data.user.un + ".
-But I can give you some Info about the room: There are currently " + (Object.keys(MyBot.users).length + 1) + ' Users connected and there are ' + data2.queue + ' users in the Queue');
+      If you want it to use a private message us this instead bot.sendPrivateMessage(data.user.uid, "I can't help you " + data.user.un + ".
+But I can give you some Info about the room: There are currently " + (Object.keys(bot.users).length + 1) + ' Users connected and there are ' + data2.queue + ' users in the Queue');
       // data.user.uid is the id of the user, you need it when doing a private message sendPrivateMessage(data.user.uid, message)
       */